Phang Nga

 Overview

 Phang Nga serves as the gateway to some of Thailand’s most dramatic coastal scenery along the Andaman Sea.
 This Deep South province attracts travelers seeking a mix of adventure and relaxation, with towering limestone karsts rising from turquoise waters and excellent diving opportunities.
 Unlike the party scenes of nearby Phuket, Phang Nga offers a more laid-back vibe perfect for families, couples, and outdoor enthusiasts.
 The region centers around Khao Lak, which became the main tourist hub after rebuilding following the 2004 tsunami.
-With 50 attractions spread across unspoiled islands, traditional villages, and jungle-clad mountains, Phang Nga appeals to those who want natural beauty without overwhelming crowds.
+Unspoiled islands, traditional villages, and jungle-clad mountains give Phang Nga broad appeal for those who want natural beauty without overwhelming crowds.

 Top Things to Do